This subject is available under ICMS postgraduate degrees, please click the button below to find a postgraduate course for you.

 You will examine sustainable management approaches from supply and demand perspectives at local to international levels.
 Furthermore, it will develop your critical analysis and communication skills in presenting substantiated arguments for the successful management of visitor experiences.

 a) Articulate an integrated understanding of core theories, management principles and practices relevant to visitor behaviour and management.

 b) Apply and interpret multiple stakeholder perspectives within the public and private domain of the visitor economy at local, regional, national and international levels.

 c) Analyse and synthesise interdisciplinary information required for the ethical and sustainable facilitation of visitor experiences.

-- Critically appraise established theories, strategies and tools to create appropriate solutions to problems in visitor behaviour and mangement across diverse experiential contexts.
+d) Critically appraise established theories, strategies and tools to create appropriate solutions to problems in visitor behaviour and management across diverse experiential contexts.

 e) Succinctly communicate evidence-based arguments and expert judgement to diverse audiences.

 Learning outcomes for this subject are assessed using a range of assessment tasks as described in the table below.